Home

 Pork Roast Marinade

 This sweetened marinade for pork roast is a great pork loin marinade.
 It is also a nice pork rib marinade and pork chop marinade that will have your family asking for seconds.
+We recommend it for pork but will also work nicely with beef and chicken.

 • 1½ cups brown sugar